confluentmedical/nitinol-design-concepts/210-xct-methods/README.md

 #### 3.4 Morphological calculations

-[MorphoLibJ](http://imagej.net/MorphoLibJ) is MorphoLibJ is a collection of mathematical morphology methods and plugins for ImageJ, created at [INRA-IJPB Modeling and Digital Imaging lab](http://www-ijpb.versailles.inra.fr/en/bc/equipes/modelisation-imagerie/).
+[MorphoLibJ](http://imagej.net/MorphoLibJ) is a collection of mathematical morphology methods and plugins for ImageJ, created at [INRA-IJPB Modeling and Digital Imaging lab](http://www-ijpb.versailles.inra.fr/en/bc/equipes/modelisation-imagerie/).
 Source code and installation details can be found at [https://github.com/ijpb/MorphoLibJ/](https://github.com/ijpb/MorphoLibJ/).

 In the next steps, we start with the 8-bit binary image stack from above, with particles represented by white (255), and absence of particles represented by black (0).
 Individual particles are typically composed of a cluster of contiguous white pixels.
 In the first step, we find these connected clusters, and assign each one a unique 16-bit label number.
 The result of this step is a "labeled image", with pixel intensity representing the label (particle or inclusion) to with each pixel belongs.
 With the labeled image prepared, two additional routines are run to collect morphology data, including the centroid position, volume, and orientation of each inclusion.